Scheme rules for the Oil Firing Technicians (OFTEC) Certification Scheme

 BPEC Certification Ltd shall hold an individual’s details in accordance with the General Data Protection Regulations (GDPR) and shall use the data only for the purposes as indicated on the application and result form.

 All official parties to the Scheme (comprising of BPEC Certification Ltd, their approved Assessment Centres and OFTEC) shall ensure that they and all their staff shall keep in full confidence all information of a private and confidential nature.
 At no time shall such information be disclosed to any third party except as permitted within these Scheme rules to enable the official parties to carry out their duties and obligations.

 It is a requirement of the scheme that OFTEC be provided with candidate information and assessment result so that the registration of the candidate can be updated to ensure continuous registration or advice can be given on registration options on initial or extension to scope certification.

 14. Fee Structure

-Fees for Assessment and Certification will be levied by the Assessment Centre and must be paid in full.
-Non payment to the centre may result in an individuals assessments results being held at the centre.
+Fees for the Assessments carried out at the centre of your choice and BPEC’s Certification fees will be levied by the Assessment Centre and must be paid in full.
+Non-payment to the centre may result in an individual’s assessments results being held at the centre.